- 1. Get the Smallest Unit that Works

 How Can I Get a Discount on Self Storage Units?

 Buying extra storage can get expensive.
-Larger units might cost hundreds of dollars each month, particularly if you need state-of-the-art security and climate-control.
-Paying less is possible, as long as you do some research before you sign on the dotted line.
-Here are a few tips to help you find the most inexpensive self-storage options in your area.
+Larger units might cost hundreds of dollars each month, especially if you need state-of-the-art security and climate control.
+But paying less is possible if you do some research before you sign on the dotted line — in this guide, we’ll take you through a dozen particularly helpful tips for finding inexpensive self-storage options in your area.

 - 1 Don’t buy too much space.
 With storage, you pay by the square foot, so a smaller unit is less expensive.

 - 2 Expand your search area.
 Convenient locations may come with premium prices.
-To get the most affordable unit, search in a wider area.
+To find the most affordable unit, search in a wider area.

 - 3 Ask about discounts.
-Some units might offer new renters great terms for the first few months or special price savings for students or military service members.
+Some providers offer new renters great terms for the first few months, and discounted rates may be available for students and military members.

 - 4 Get a long-term discount.
 If you need long-term storage, be upfront about your needs and ask about extended rates.
 Many facilities offer discounts for long-term customers.

 Size is usually the biggest factor in self-storage unit pricing.
-The larger the unit, the more you will pay to rent it.
-If you can pack your things into a smaller unit, you can save significantly over the course of the rental.
+The larger the unit, the more you will need to pay to rent it.
+If you can pack your things into a smaller unit, you can save a significant amount over the course of the rental.
 When packing your storage unit, think in cubic feet since you can stack your belongings up to the ceiling.
 Packing into stackable containers like plastic totes protects your belongings while also making it easier to get everything into the unit.
-Additionally, you can label a storage tote, helping to keep your items organized.
-For an idea of how much space you might need, here’s a quick guide to what you can fit into some standard-sized storage units.
+Additionally, you can label each storage tote in order to keep everything organized.
+To help you determine how much space you might need, the table below breaks down what you can fit into some standard-sized storage units:

 Where you rent a unit can also dramatically impact the cost.
 If you don’t need regular access to the contents, consider shopping for a unit further away from your address.
 Look for rentals at new locations that may be trying to fill spaces or in areas where the real estate prices are lower.
 Lower housing costs often translate into lower costs for storage units.